Optimizing Bandwidth for Getis-Ord Gi* Heatmaps

 target_crs = gdf.crs

-raise ValueError("Input variable contains NaN/Inf.
-Impute or filter before execution.")
+raise ValueError("Analysis variable contains NaN/Inf; impute or filter first.")

 for bw in bw_range: